Slag heaps could help pull carbon from the atmosphere

 2 May 2017

 A Cardiff University scientist has been awarded £300k to lead a project looking into possible global warming intervention strategies using slag heaps.

 It is estimated that waste material could be used to pull 90 to 155 billion tonnes of carbon dioxide (CO2) from the atmosphere over the next century.

-Dr Phil Renforth, from the University’s School of Earth and Ocean Sciences, has been awarded the money as part of a UK-wide £8m investment by the Natural Environment Research Council (NERC) focussing on the removal of dangerous greenhouse gases from the atmosphere.
+Dr Phil Renforth, from the University’s School of Earth and Environmental Sciences, has been awarded the money as part of a UK-wide £8m investment by the Natural Environment Research Council (NERC) focusing on the removal of dangerous greenhouse gases from the atmosphere.